mikanbako/Android-Application-Build-Script-Extension/README.txt

             ant debug install test-xml
                 Build test and tested application, install the both application, run tests and generate XML of test result.

+            ant debug install test-xml verify-test-result
+                Build test and tested application, install the both application, run tests and generate XML of test result.
+If the test failed, the build will be failure.

             ant emma debug install test-xml
                 Build test and tested application, install the both application,